daisy/ace/website/content/getting-started/running.md

 ## Checking an EPUB

-You can check an EPUB by running the `ace` command followed by the path to the EPUB document.
+You can check an EPUB by running the `ace` command followed by the path to the EPUB document (if the file name includes spaces, place it inside `"` marks).
 For example:

 ```
 $ ace ~/Documents/moby-dick.epub